Operational strategies and tactics for effective small nonprofits

 Casey Family Programs

-Aki Shibuya is a Senior Business Analyst at Casey Family Programs in Seattle, WA.
+Aki Shibuya is the Director of Business Solutions at Casey Family Programs in Seattle, WA.
 Previously, she was the Operations & Technology Manager at WA Women’s Foundation and fulfilled a variety of roles at Asian Americans/Pacific Islanders in Philanthropy (AAPIP).
 She also taught English at Payap University in Chiang Mai, Thailand, and at one point ran one of the largest Crocodile Hunter fansites on the Internet (Simply Croc Hunter).
 In Seattle, Aki is an active member of Social Justice Fund NW and volunteers with Densho.
 She also is a 2021 Emerging Leader with the U.S.-Japan Council.
 Aki holds a BA with Honors in History from Grinnell College, an MA with Distinction in South East Asian Studies from the School of Oriental and African Studies (SOAS), University of London, and an MS in Information Management from the University of Washington.

 Pre-Work (Readings & Quiz)